isabella232/customdpp/CONCEPTS.md

 *Profanity Masking/Removal*

 Masking or removal profanity words from a sentence.
-For example, assuming "abcd" is a profanity word, then by profanity masking,
+For example, assuming "abcd" is a profanity word, then the word will be masked by profanity masking,

 > `"I never say abcd" -> "I never say ****"`